grackle-project/grackle/doc/source/Parameters.rst

    absorption (giving a sawtooth pattern), taken from `Haiman & Abel, & Rees (2000) <http://adsabs.harvard.edu/abs/2000ApJ...534...11H>`_.
    Default: 0.

+.. c:var:: int use_volumetric_heating_rate

+   Flag to signal that an array of volumetric heating rates is being provided in the :c:data:`volumetric_heating_rate` field of the :c:data:`grackle_field_data` struct.
+Default: 0.

+.. c:var:: int use_specific_heating_rate

+   Flag to signal that an array of specific heating rates is being provided in the :c:data:`specific_heating_rate` field of the :c:data:`grackle_field_data` struct.
+Default: 0.

 .. c:var:: int omp_nthreads